Rae-Lee/camping-note/README.md

 `camping-note` provides multiple identity verification:

-1. User: You can browse information in the website without registration.
+1. Visitor: You can browse information in the website without registration.
-2. Member: Beside browsing, you can also share your camping experiences and photos after log in.
+2. User: Beside browsing, you can also share your camping experiences and photos after log in.
 3. Administrator: You can delete members' s messages, review added campsites member provided and edit information.

-### 1. User side
+### 1. Visitor side

 #### Homepage